luwoon/SQL/README.md

 # SQL Portfolio

-Hello!
 This repository contains samples of SQL that I have written for projects, practice questions, and data analytics courses.
-Feel free to look around here and reach out if you have any questions or feedback. :relaxed:

 | Project Name    | Description |
 | -------- | ------- |